minhvyha/TikGuard/README.md

 - **Image Analysis**: Using [Azure Content Moderator](https://learn.microsoft.com/en-us/azure/ai-services/content-moderator/overview) and [Sightengine](https://sightengine.com/docs/) APIs.
 - **Video Analysis**: Using [Sightengine](https://sightengine.com/docs/) API.
 This API is used for text analysis as it turns the audio in the video to text and for that text to be analyzed.

+## Our Machine Learning Model
+TikGuard uses a machine learning model built with Scikit-learn to determine the level of hate speech in a given text.
+This model leverages natural language processing techniques to analyze and classify text inputs, providing an effective tool for detecting and mitigating harmful content on social media platforms.
+You can find the code for the ML model [here](https://github.com/minhvyha/TikGuardAPI).

 ## Text Analysis

 As mentioned earlier, we use 4 different APIs to analyze the severity of text in different ways: